base/base/docs/specs/governance/governor.md

 #### `setProposalDeadline`

-Update the deadline timestamp of an active proposal.
+Updates the voting deadline of a proposal with a new block number.
 This function MUST only be callable by the manager.

 ```solidity
 function setProposalDeadline(uint256 _proposalId, uint64 _deadline) external